turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 * `404 Not Found`
 * `500 Internal Server Error`

-Let's modify your game from Version 4 to use status codes:
+Let's modify your game from Iteration 4 to use status codes:

 * Most requests, unless listed below, should respond with a `200`.
 * When you submit the `POST` to `/new_game` and there is no game in progress, it should start one and respond with a `301` redirect.